 After You Are Out of the Store

 Game over!
-After a hard-fought battle, I hope that you have come out victorious by successfully completing steps 1 and 2, developing a grocery shopping plan and sticking to it by only grabbing what you need from the store.
+After a hard-fought battle, I hope that you have come out victorious by successfully completing steps one and two, developing a grocery shopping plan and sticking to it by only grabbing what you need from the store.

-Pro tip: You can look at these apps as part of the preparation step and try to purchase either things on sale or things that you will get cash back for on Ibotta and Checkout 51.
+Pro tip: You can look at these apps as part of the preparation step and try to purchase either things on sale or things that you will get cash back for on whichever app you choose to use.